 1) Load the spreadsheet as an .xlsx file, then save it as an .fods file.

-2) Load the .fods file, then save it as an .ods file.
+3) Save the .fods file as an .ods file.